jeipab/fslr-transformer-vs-iv3gru/evaluation/validation/VALIDATION_GUIDE.md

 ### Output Structure

-The validation script generates comprehensive results in the specified output directory:
+The validation script generates results in the specified output directory:

 ```
 results-validate/